Online access to suspected side-effect reports

 Key information

-bullet The information on this website relates to suspected side effects , i.e. medical events that have been observed following the use of a medicine, but which are not necessarily related to or caused by the medicine.
+bullet The information on this website relates to suspected adverse events, i.e. medical events that have been observed following the use of a veterinary medicine, but which may not necessarily be related to or caused by the medicine.

-The European Medicines Agency publishes these data so that its stakeholders, including the general public, can access information that European regulatory authorities use to review the safety of a medicine or active substance.
+The European Medicines Agency publishes these data so that its stakeholders, including the general public, can access information used by European regulatory authorities to review the safety of a veterinary medicine or active substance.
 Transparency is a key guiding principle of the Agency.

 Information on data privacy

-• Reports on suspected side effects are processed by national medicines regulatory authorities and marketing authorisation holders and submitted to EudraVigilance Veterinary in line with applicable data protection rules as set out in the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679 ).
+• Reports on suspected side effects are processed by national medicines regulatory authorities and marketing authorisation holders and submitted to the European database of suspected adverse event reports (EudraVigilance Veterinary) in line with applicable data protection rules as set out in the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) .
+Therefore, some of the information contained in the adverse event report, such as personal data, may not be published on this website.

-For information on the processing of personal data by EMA please read our Privacy Statement: https://www.ema.europa.eu/en/about-us/legal/privacy-statement
+• For information on the processing of personal data by the European Medicines Agency, please read the EMA Privacy Statement: https://www.ema.europa.eu/en/about-us/legal/privacy-statement .

-In case you have any questions, please contact dataprotection@ema.europa.eu
+In case you have any questions on data privacy matters, please contact dataprotection@ema.europa.eu .

 EMA